bryanlharris/misc/README.txt

-Miscellaneous stuff from when I worked at NeoSpire.
+Miscellaneous stuff from when I worked at NeoSpire, L-3 Link, and SPAWAR.